marvenlee2486/competitive-programming/cp4/ch2/2.2h/report.md

 # Kattis - deathstar *
 LEARNING OUTCOME :: Important to know,  operator & , if a&b=c , mean there a  and b  contains bit in c !!!!!!
 They use this information will do.!!!

+# Kattis - snapperhard *
+Can do % and check ..
+BUT If use bit manipute..
+just take the n-th LSB and check is all 1.